ainsleydev/website/content/posts/optimise-seo/index.md

 ## Linking

-Internal links, boost rankings.
-Google follows links to discover content on websites and to rank this content in the SERP's.
-Here's a few tips on linking in your website.
+Internal links boost rankings.
+Google follows links to discover content on websites and to rank this content in the SERPs.
+Here are a few tips on linking in your website.

-1. Do not rely on `<div>` or `<span>` or use javascript handlers, crawlers will have problems following the link as well as using assistive technologies.
+1. Do not rely on `<div>` or `<span>` or use JavaScript handlers.
+Crawlers will have problems following the link as well as using assistive technologies.

 ```html